ytcs/ytcs.github.io/_posts/2025-05-27-predicting-mm-moves.md

 ## 5. Potential for Price Manipulation by the MM

 The MM, now holding a hedge of $$H_1$$ shares based on the price $$S_1$$, might consider influencing the final settlement price $$S_T$$ away from its "natural" level $$S_T^n$$ (which might be proxied by the current market price $$S_c$$) towards a manipulated price $$S_T^m$$.
-Let $$a$$ be the marginal cost for the MM to move the price by $1 (e.g., $$a$$ dollars per $1 price move per share involved in pushing).
+Let $$a$$ be the marginal cost for the MM to move the price by 1 dollar (e.g., $$a$$ dollars per dollar price move per share involved in pushing).
 This is a simplification, as actual manipulation costs are complex and nonlinear.

 The marginal P&L gain for the MM from moving $$S_T$$ is given by $$m(S_T) = H_1 - \text{NDO}(S_T)$$.
 Manipulation becomes attractive if this marginal P&L exceeds the marginal cost $$a$$.
 The condition for initiating manipulation is: